sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 # Overview

-This guide provides the steps for a comprehensive Demilitarized Zone (DMZ) setup using F5 Distributed Cloud Services (XC) environment and F5 rSeries appliance.
+This guide provides the steps for a comprehensive Demilitarized Zone (DMZ) setup using F5 Distributed Cloud Services (XC) environment, F5 rSeries appliance and VMware.

 **Challenges**

 DMZ is a physical or logical subnetwork that contains and exposes an organization's external-facing services to an untrusted network, typically the internet.
 It serves as a buffer zone between the secure internal network and external networks, providing an additional layer of security to ensure that potentially malicious traffic does not reach critical internal systems directly.

 To make data center applications accessible on the internet, IT teams traditionally handle several networking operations, including:

-* **NAT** (Network Address Translation): Converting public IP addresses to private server IPs.
+- **NAT** (Network Address Translation): Converting public IP addresses to private server IPs.
-* **DNS Resolution**: Ensuring domain names resolve to the correct IP addresses.
+- **DNS Resolution**: Ensuring domain names resolve to the correct IP addresses.
-* **Load Balancing**: Distributes incoming application traffic across multiple servers to ensure reliability, optimal resource utilization, and high availability
+- **Load Balancing**: Distributes incoming application traffic across multiple servers to ensure reliability, optimal resource utilization, and high availability
-* **Security Operations**: Deploying protections such as Web Application Firewalls (WAF) and Distributed Denial of Service (DDoS) mitigation.
+- **Security Operations**: Deploying protections such as Web Application Firewalls (WAF) and Distributed Denial of Service (DDoS) mitigation.

 ![rseris](./assets/rseries-before-v2.png)

 Handling these operations at the App Services tier and on a per-application basis adds complexity, making application delivery more challenging, such as:

 - Management and "stitching" of multiple app DMZ environments at scale
 - Standardized consistent policy across overall data center deployments
 - Handling unwanted traffic (bad actors and bots) at the global services tier

 These challenges compound into serious problems when considering modern microservices app architectures, in particular **handling unwanted/unfiltered traffic** to app services and API endpoints, and **having no uniform security or visibility** when managing multiple sites (multiple datacenters and/or clouds).

 **Solution**

-F5 Distributed Cloud services (XC) simplify these challenges by providing centralized security services, which include volumetric DDoS protection, API protection, and Bot mitigation as part of WAF configurations at the network edge.
+Distributed Cloud Services simplify these challenges by providing centralized security services, which include volumetric DDoS protection, API protection, and Bot mitigation as part of WAF configurations at the network edge.
 This is possible through the installation and operation of a Customer Edge (CE) in various on-premises environments, such as VMware, OpenShift, Nutanix, or F5’s own rSeries appliances.

 (1) **Global Services Tier**

 - Keeps unwanted traffic off your infrastructure
 - Broad spectrum volumetric DDoS mitigation (L3/L)
 - Anti-abuse including bot/fraud detection and mitigation